ceejbot/soulsy/README.md

 My goals are two-fold: make a Souls-style equip HUD that is exactly what I want to use, and learn how to do Rust FFI.
 A bonus is demonstrating how to write Skyrim native-code mods in Rust.

 This project is still in development, though it does in fact run and do stuff when loaded into a game!
 See the TODO list at the end of this README for details about its current status.
-My eventual goal is to move everything except the UI rendering and the plugin hooks/listeners to Rust, and have the C++ vanish down to glue code with CommonLib and the UI framework.
+My eventual goal is to move everything except the UI rendering and the plugin hooks/listeners to Rust, and have the C++ vanish down to glue code with CommonLibSE and the UI framework.

-The project I forked from uses CommonLibSE, but I also intend to migrate to CommonLibSE-NG.

 ## User documentation